zacernst/harikari/readme.md

 multiprocessing scripts that have to interface with external data sources that are unreliable, or may return bad data.

-In the future, I will allow you to specify a probability that the exception is thrown within a specified time period -- for instance, to specify that there is a 10% chance of throwing an exception each minute.
+In the future, I'll add the ability to specify a probability that the exception is thrown within a specified time period -- for instance, to specify that there is a 10% chance of throwing an exception each minute.